dotnet/EntityFramework.Docs/entity-framework/core/get-started/aspnetcore/existing-db.md

 You can now run the application to see it in action.

 * **Debug -> Start Without Debugging**
-* The application will build and open in a web browser
+* The application builds and opens in a web browser
 * Navigate to `/Blogs`
 * Click **Create New**
 * Enter a **Url** for the new blog and click **Create**